CoborgCMU/Coborg-Platform/catkin_ws/vision_system_readme.md

 - numpy: 1.19.0

-- If use NVIDIA Jetson, JetPack 4.3 works fine (default: CUDA 10.0 + cuDNN 7.6), need to downgrade default OpenCV from 4.1.1 to 3.4.6 (compile OpenCV from source, using this [link](https://jkjung-avt.github.io/opencv-on-nano/))
+- If use NVIDIA Jetson, JetPack 4.3 will automatically install CUDA, cuDNN for you (default: CUDA 10.0 + cuDNN 7.6), but you need to downgrade default OpenCV from 4.1.1 to 3.4.6 (compile OpenCV from source, using this [link](https://jkjung-avt.github.io/opencv-on-nano/))

 - YOLO: The official YOLO ROS wrapper GitHub repo [darknet_ros](https://github.com/leggedrobotics/darknet_ros) currently only supports YOLOv3 and below.
 If you are using YOLOv4, try this repo instead [yolo_v4](https://github.com/tom13133/darknet_ros/tree/yolov4)